Pardoxa/firm_delay/README.md

 ```bash
 cargo build --release
 ```
-This will download the dependencies and compiles the program with release optimizations.
+This will download the dependencies and compile the program with release optimizations.
 The executable "firm_delay" will be now located in ./target/release and you can call it by running the command (make sure you are still in the folder with the README file):
 ```bash